W3 Company - Service Stories

 Bodycount - Finally..!
 Bill Blair

 Like everyone else in the Company, I suppose, 1 Platoon waited nervously for our first contact with enemy soldiers.
-We had been in Vietnam for about one and a half months now and so far, nothing.
+We had been in Vietnam for about three weeks and so far, nothing.
 Our patrolling had settled down and I felt we were operating our daily routines smoothly and efficiently.
 We were ready.
 The other platoons had had minor brushes with little to show for it.
 Some caches of enemy supplies had been uncovered and a few disused bunker systems discovered and searched.
 Tension was slowly mounting, but along with it was a dangerous level of frustration.
 The NCOs and I were busy checking for carelessness but in the back of our minds we were always waiting for that first real exchange with “charlie” that would test us.

 Capt Bill Blair, 1971 post Vietnam